-It emerged that 64% of the tenants are dissatisfied with the home and how, although to a lesser extent, so is 44% of homeowners.
+It emerged that 64% of the tenants are dissatisfied with their home and how, although to a lesser extent, so is 44% of homeowners.

-EYES ON MODERNITY AND EFFICIENCY – The reasons for this dissatisfaction are due to some specific elements.
+EYES ON MODERNITY AND EFFICIENCY – This dissatisfaction is due to some specific elements.
 One above all: the structural characteristics of buildings (exterior appearance, apartment size, distribution of interior spaces and quality of materials and interior finishes).
-With numbers that speak for themselves: the percentages of dissatisfied are equal to 50% among the families that live in houses built before 1990, and they drop significantly to 18% among those living in new buildings, built after 2015.
+With numbers that speak for themselves: the percentages of dissatisfied are equal to 50% among the families that live in houses built before 1990, while they drop significantly to 18% among those living in new buildings, built after 2015.

-And again, among the reasons for the dissatisfaction, there is also the new way of understanding the quality of life and of one’s own living, characterized by the desire to see one’s own principles regarding sustainability also reflected in one’s housing choices.
-In fact, the Observatory shows how Italians would like to live in more energy-efficient homes, with consequent benefit both environmentally and economically, with lower ordinary and extraordinary management costs.
-A home that is efficient, but also smart: the desire to live in smart homes also emerges from the Observatory, that is, that they are predisposed to technology to program certain activities with simplicity.
+And again, among the reasons for the dissatisfaction, there is also the new way of understanding the quality of life and one’s own living, characterized by the desire to see one’s own sustainability principles also reflected in one’s housing choices.
+In fact, the Observatory shows how Italians would like to live in more energy-efficient homes, with consequent both environmental and economic benefits, with lower ordinary and extraordinary management costs.

 DISSATISFACTION AS A MOTOR OF CHANGE – This sense of partial satisfaction generates a strong desire for change: about 25% of dissatisfied would like to move to a new house within two years.
 A will that does not arise from a social or geographical mobility, as mentioned, but from the unprofitable characteristics of the dwelling in which we currently live.
 52% of those who would like to move state that they would like to stay in the same neighborhood or in neighboring areas.

 However, change is far from easy: many are “discouraged”.
-About 30% of those who want to move away abandon the search for it after the first few months of attempts, to retrace their steps and delay the realization of their desire for change.
-In fact, they decide to adapt and try to intervene with small or large improvements.
+About 30% of those who want to move away abandon the search after the first few months of attempts, to retrace their steps and delay the realization of their desire for change.
+In fact, they decide to adapt and try to intervene on their home with small or large improvements.

 THE EVOLUTION OF THE COMFORT CONCEPT – With the new way of experiencing the home, the concept of comfortable spaces also evolves, which according to the interviewees must have six prerogatives: ambient brightness, thermal / acoustic comfort, safety, energy efficiency, technology simplifying, adaptability.

-The kitchen, the great protagonist: where heat and energy are essential elements.
-It is the space where to welcome the family, and at the same time a functional space to be equipped with efficient and latest generation appliances.
+- The kitchen, the great protagonist: where heat and energy are essential elements.
+It is the space where welcoming the family, and at the same time a functional space to be equipped with efficient and latest generation appliances.

-Supporting rooms: essential spaces to personalize and in which to concentrate on one’s work and devote oneself to passions.
+- Supporting rooms: essential spaces to personalize, where to concentrate on one’s work and devote oneself to passions.

-«Get the simile back to some interviewees, the ideal home is today perceived as “a tailor-made suit” that must be adapted to those who live it and not vice versa.
+«The ideal home is today perceived as “a tailor-made suit” that must be adapted to those who live it and not vice versa.
 Italian families no longer want to live in “clothes” designed for other times, occasions or needs.
-In fact, our Observatory shows a profound mismatch between supply and demand in the real estate market, or a generalized request for more modern and efficient houses in the face of a real estate proposal that mainly includes dated and standardized houses» says Paola Caniglia, Home & Retail Director of Doxa.
+In fact, our Observatory shows a profound mismatch between supply and demand in the real estate market, or a generalized request for more modern and efficient houses in the face of a real estate proposal that mainly includes dated and standardized houses» says Paola Caniglia, Home & Retail Director of BVA DOXA.
 “We are pleased that, again this year, a key trend has emerged from our Observatory that can guide the evolution of the real estate market in the coming years.
-CasaDoxa, our HUB of sharing and comparison, was born precisely with this objective: to dialogue with industry players so that they can become aware and orient business strategies towards solutions that meet the needs of families, which we collect every year through our privileged Observatory and the precious inputs coming from the interviewees”.
+CasaDoxa, our HUB of sharing and comparison, was born precisely with this aim: to dialogue with industry players so that they can become aware and orient business strategies towards solutions that meet the needs of families, which we collect every year through our privileged Observatory».